ABOUT

 PARTNERS

-11 cultural organizations – dance festivals, LGBT+ association, universities, worldwide organizations, production centres – among 8 European countries – France, Hungary, Italy, Slovenia, Spain, Sweden, The Netherlands, United Kingdom – as project partners work externally with local communities but also internally on innovative organisational processes, that will be shared with local bodies and other cultural organisations.
+11 cultural organizations – dance festivals, LGBT+ association, universities, worldwide organizations, production centres – among 8 European countries – France, Hungary, Italy, Slovenia, Spain, Sweden, The Netherlands, United Kingdom – as project partners work externally with local communities but also internally on innovative organisational processes, that were shared with local bodies and other cultural organisations.